Advent, Part 3 – Redemption

 I’m just kidding.
 The Cowboys play at noon today so I’m going to boogie my way through this thing.
 And… to quickly finish that Jamaica story… I didn’t have to preach my sermon twice to the hospitable Jamaican people that day.
 Something odd and marvelous happened that Sunday morning.
 I began to preach and those sweet Jamaicans just started talking back to me while I was preaching.
 They started yelling things like “glory to God”, and “amen”, and “won’t he do it”, and they would shout encouraging prompts like “go on, son” and “tell ’em” and “say it again”.
 It was awesome.
 Their encouragement, their enthusiasm, and their joy for the Word was contagious… and it did something to me.
 Something came over me, and I began preaching to them with confidence, and authority, and in power.
 The more they shouted the more hyped I got.
 I went on and on preaching the word and when I finally reached the end of my notes it had been an hour and fifteen minutes!
 After the service, the local pastor came to me and was very encouraging.
 He said, “wow, Andy, that was really good.
 We want to invite you to come back next year and preach our revival meeting”!
 Which I ended up doing.
 Crazy, right?

 I thanked him for the invitation and then I asked him if he could provide any constructive feedback… or perhaps some sage advice to a young preacher?
 That’s when he offered yet another golden nugget of wisdom.
 He said, “Brother Andy, when you return next year to preach, I hope you get as excited as you got today.
 But I also hope that you choose to shake your hips a whole lot less than you did this morning.”
-Apparently, I had gotten a little too caught up in the spirit that day.
+Apparently, I had gotten a little too much mobile IV therapy and caught up in the spirit that day.

 Ok, let’s get to today’s sermon.
 Today we are continuing in our Advent series… a Four-Part Series that covers the highlights of what some theologians call the grand narrative, or the Metanarrative, of the Bible.
 Others call it the grand story of the Gospel.
 Or the highlights of history of all creation.
 Two weeks ago, Elder Lot did an excellent job telling us about the first part of the grand story… which is creation… where God created everything and said it was good.
 And then last week, Brother Anthony taught us well about the second part… The Fall of Man, where everything went wrong .
 Today, in our third installment, we will talk about Redemption… which… I gotta be honest..
 I am geeked to talk about today.